snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ![Create data product](images/image-1.png)

 A form will appear on the page.
-Please enter your data product information into the form.

-Cliking on the "Create and continue" will brig you to the definition of event specifications page:
+Enter your data product information and click "Create and continue" to navigate to the event specification page.

 ![Event specifications](images/image-2.png)